Welcome to Elm Class Year 3/4

 A few things to remember:

-Elm will be swimming in Spring Term 1
+Elm class will be swimming for PE this term on a Friday - Spring Term 1.

 This half-term our during Humanities we will be learning about: